BIBSYSDEV/nva-aws-cli-tools/README.md

 ---

 #### **`customers missing_customers`**
-- **Description**: Searches for customer references that do not exist in the customer table.
+- **Description**: Searches for customer references in users that do not exist in the customer table.
 - **Options**:
   - `--profile`: Specifies the AWS profile to use (defaults to "default").
 Will use the `AWS_PROFILE` environment variable if available.